-One of the main objectives of the London Low Emission Construction Partnership has been to carry out dust and emission reduction trials on active construction and demolition sites across London using high quality mesurement devices and specialist data analysis tools to assess the impact of a range of abatement techniques.
+One of the main objectives of the London Low Emission Construction Partnership has been to carry out dust and emission reduction trials on active construction and demolition sites across London using high quality measurement devices and specialist data analysis tools to assess the impact of a range of abatement techniques.
 So far these trials have included chemical dust suppressants, diesel fuel additives, alternative fuels, hybrid power generators and retrofit after exhaust treatment technology.

-We have also been involved in a measurement campaign charactorising diesel emissions from non-road mobile machinery and this new understanding will demonstrate how off-road machine engines are performing in 'real world' environments as well as contributing to a more accurate London Atmospheric Emissions Inventory.
+We have also been involved in a measurement campaign characterising diesel emissions from non-road mobile machinery and this new understanding will demonstrate how off-road machine engines are performing in 'real world' environments as well as contributing to a more accurate London Atmospheric Emissions Inventory.

 - Efficacy of abatement and mitigation techniques used in the control of dust and emissions in the demolition and construction industries - A literature review